Vector Quantization

 Automatic binary quantization.

-Atlas Vector Search supports automatic quantization of double or 32-bit float values in your vector embeddings.
-It can also ingest and index your scalar and binary quantized vectors from embedding providers.
+Atlas Vector Search supports automatic quantization of your 32-bit float vector embeddings.
+It also supports ingesting and indexing your pre-quantized scalar and binary vectors from certain embedding models.

 About Quantization

 Quantization is the process of shrinking full-fidelity vectors into fewer bits.
-It reduces the amount of main memory required to store each vector in a vector search index because you index reduced representation vectors, thus allowing the storage of more vectors or of vectors with higher dimensionality.
-In this way, quantization reduces resource consumption and improves speed.
-Therefore, we recommend quantization for applications with large number of vectors, typically over 10M vectors.
+It reduces the amount of main memory required to store each vector in an Atlas Vector Search index by indexing the reduced representation vectors instead.
+This allows for storage of more vectors or vectors with higher dimensions.
+Therefore, quantization reduces resource consumption and improves speed.
+We recommend quantization for applications with a large number of vectors, such as over 10M.

 Scalar Quantization